-The attached FY 2021-2022 AAP Project Locations Map (Attachment 2) shows the location of completed projects with specific addresses.
+The attached FY 2022-2023 AAP Project Locations Map (Attachment 2) shows the location of completed projects with specific addresses.

-As identified on the Project Locations Map, several programs were made available to individuals from low or moderate-income households throughout the community, regardless of their place of residence, such as meal delivery to homebound seniors, H. Louis Lake Senior Center services, services to the homeless, and housing rehabilitation grants.
+As identified on the Project Locations Map, several programs were made available to individuals from low or moderate-income households throughout the community, regardless of their place of residence, such as meal delivery to homebound seniors, services to the homeless, and housing rehabilitation grants.